philbertmukunzi/OmniSage/README.md

 3. For local grounding, place your text files in the directory specified by `GROUNDING_PATH`.
 4. For S3 or Azure, upload your text files to the specified bucket or container.

+The grounding system now uses improved chunking and metadata for more relevant information retrieval.
+The bot will mention the source of information in its responses when using grounded knowledge.

 Use the `!reload_grounding` command to refresh OmniSage's grounding data without restarting the bot.

+## Troubleshooting

+- If OmniSage doesn't respond, check if it has the necessary permissions in your Discord server.
+- Verify that the channel or user role is in the allowed list in the `.env` file.
+- For voice command issues, ensure FFmpeg is correctly installed and accessible.
+- Check the console output for any error messages.
+- If using Docker, ensure all necessary environment variables are properly set in your `.env` file.
+- For grounding issues, verify that your grounding files are in the correct format (.txt or .docx) and the `GROUNDING_PATH` is set correctly.
+- If encountering encoding errors with grounding files, ensure they are in UTF-8 encoding or update the `read_file_with_fallback_encoding` function in `grounding_utils.py` to include the correct encoding.

+## Contributing

+Contributions to OmniSage are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Troubleshooting